-Maintenance of your vehicle is required every 10,000 miles or after 1 year, whichever occurs first, unless otherwise indicated by the oil life system.
+Maintenance of your vehicle is required every 10,000 miles or after 1 year, whichever occurs first.

 Confirmations

 Confirmation of service is recorded in the Service and Warranty Booklet.
 The date and mileage is completed with the stamp and signature of the servicing workshop.
 Make sure that the Service and Warranty Booklet is completed correctly as continuous proof of service is essential if any warranty or goodwill claims are to be met, and is also a benefit when selling the vehicle.